navjack/CiemnaStronaRemake/readme.md

 ### Thanks & Credits

+Yell at me if you want to / don't want to be mentioned here

-Dumbass who decided to do this remake and follow through with it - NavJack Obsessively researching and mapping and exploring the game - MP83 Savegame Editing Research - TangoBunny
+* Dumbass who decided to do this remake and follow through with it - NavJack
+* Obsessively researching and mapping and exploring the game - MP83
+* Savegame Editing Research - TangoBunny
-Moral Support - TrackZero_
+* Moral Support - TrackZero_

 # What?